Kitware/iMSTK/Docs/source/documentation.rst

 numerical solvers such as Newton, CG, Gauss-Seidel, and (e) continuous collision detection.

-This documentation is designed to provide overview of iMSTK, introductory concepts needed to comprehend the framework, its component modules and how they interact to help build simulations.
+This documentation is designed to provide an overview of iMSTK, introductory concepts needed to comprehend the framework, its component modules and how they interact to help build simulations.
 For implementational level details of the modules and their classes, please